How to Transition to a Plant-Based Diet

 Those are the main sources of iron and calcium but many other plant foods contain smaller amounts of these essential minerals.
-Eat lots of plants, in all colours of the rainbow and you should be go.
+Eat lots of plants, in all colours of the rainbow and you should be good.
 If you’re concerned at all, work with a doctor, nutritionist or dietician to nail down any deficiencies you might be experiencing.

 What if you’re on a limited budget?

 Eating plant-based is not expensive.
-Meat, eggs and dairy are fare more expensive than any plant-foods are.
+Meat, eggs and dairy are far more expensive than any plant-foods are.
 Read my post on How to Eat Healthy on a Budget for some tips on how to make it work.